 About Me

-Avery is a final year Ph.D. student studying computer science at the University of Washington in the Paul G. Allen School of Computer Science and Engineering advised by Dr. Jennifer Mankoff.
-They earned their Bachelor of Science in Computer Science from the University of Illinois at Urbana-Champaign.
-Their current work focuses on 1) representation of people with disabilities in digital technologies like avatars and generative AI tools, and 2) how to support people with fluctuating access needs like neurodiverse people and people with chronic or mental health conditions.
-They are currently on the job market.
+Avery is a postdoctoral researcher at the University of Washington in the department of Human Centered Design and Engineering, working with Dr. Leah Findlater.
+They earned their PhD in Computer Science from the University of Washington with advisor Jennifer Mankoff, and they earned their Bachelor of Science in Computer Science from the University of Illinois at Urbana-Champaign.
+Their current work focuses on representation of people with disabilities in digital technologies generative AI tools and digital avatars and AI applications for accessibility while preserving user privacy.

 kmack3 [at] uw [dot] edu